Mickey-Cloud/E-Maxx_Mirage/Progress Reports/03172024 - 03232024/readme.md

 apparently the rasberry pi os i installed doesn't come with dhcpcd library i installed it with sudo apt install dhcpcd5

+# 3/20/2024
+Decided to switch to a peer to peer network instead of a local area network.
+The computer only needs to connect to the raspberry pi.

 ## Useful Bookmarks